Duchess Catherine Fast Facts

 September 2012 - The French magazine Closer runs photographs of the Duchess privately sunbathing topless.
 The pictures also run in the Irish Daily Star newspaper.

-September 17, 2012 - The Duchess and Prince William file a criminal complaint in France against the photographer who took pictures of the Duchess privately sunbathing topless.
+September 17, 2012 - The Duchess and Prince William file a complaint in France against the photographer who took the topless sunbathing pictures.
 They are seeking damages and would like to prevent further publication of the photos.
-The French magazine Closer, the Irish Daily Star and Italian magazine Chi have each published some of the topless photos.
+The French magazine Closer, the Irish Daily Star and the Italian magazine Chi have each published some of the topless photos.

-December 3, 2012 - The royal household announces that Duchess Catherine is pregnant.
+December 3, 2012 - The royal household announces that the Duchess is pregnant.
 According to the announcement, she is admitted to hospital with acute morning sickness.

-July 22, 2013 - Duchess Catherine gives birth to the couple's first child, a son weighing 8 lbs, 6 oz.
+July 22, 2013 - The Duchess gives birth to the couple's first child, a son weighing 8 lbs, 6 oz.
 The baby is named Prince George Alexander Louis of Cambridge.

-May 2, 2015 - Duchess Catherine gives birth to the couple's second child, a girl weighing 8 lbs, 3 oz.
+May 2, 2015 - The Duchess gives birth to the couple's second child, a girl weighing 8 lbs, 3 oz.
 She is named Princess Charlotte Elizabeth Diana of Cambridge.

-April 30, 2016 - As part of a partnership with the British National Portrait Gallery, the Duchess of Cambridge will appear on the cover of the centenary issue of fashion magazine British Vogue, and have two of her portraits hung in the gallery.
+April 30, 2016 - As part of a partnership with the British National Portrait Gallery, the Duchess will appear on the cover of the centenary issue of fashion magazine British Vogue, and have two of her portraits hung in the gallery.

+September 4, 2017 - Kensington Palace issues a statement that the Duchess is pregnant.
+The baby will be her and Prince William's third child.